 Hebrews 7:14 For it is evident that our Lord arose from Judah, of which tribe Moses spoke nothing concerning priesthood.

-So now there had to be new understanding given concerning this change and it is now evident that the administration of tithes has been given to the New Testament Church
+So now there had to be new understanding given concerning this change and it is now evident that the administration of tithes has been given to Melchizedek and the New Testament Church

 New Administration of Tithes and Offerings